Samagra-Development/docs/docs/Getting Started With Android.md

 ---
 id: GettingStarted
-title: Getting Started with Samagra Android App
+title: Build Your Own App Using Samagra Components
-sidebar_label: Android Starter
+sidebar_label: Build Your App
 ---

 # Intro into the Samagra Android App